lavanyamr0306/employee_salary_prediction/README.md

 # employee_salary_prediction
-employe_salary_prediction by using different machine leaning algorithms and finally developing a streamlit application for predicting a employee salary
+employe_salary_prediction by comparing different machine leaning algorithms and finally developing a streamlit application for predicting a employee salary